anna-arnett/Demo/Readme.md

 Interactive Annotations: Hover over data points to see annotations.
 Customizable Appearance: Define colors, line types, markers, presence of legend, and more in the Excel file.
 Save Chart: Optionally save the generated chart as an image.
 Additionally, specify traces to be emphasized in the saved image.

+**Logarithmic Axes**

+Logarithmic scaling is applied to axes where the data spans several orders of magnitude.
+The logarithmic scale converts data into its logarithmic value (log10), and the tick marks on logarithmic axes are spaced according to powers of 10, rather than linearly.

 **Notes**